- ✎ Updated

 By passing the CPA exam you automatically set yourself apart from all other accountants.

-There are approximately 646,000 active CPA in the United States, so by passing the CPA exam you are part of an elite group of accountants.
+There are over 650,000 actively licensed CPAs in the United States (per NASBA's Accountancy Licensee Database, August 2025), so by passing the CPA exam you are part of an elite group of accountants.

 The CPA exam is also a universally recognized certificate which will make transitioning to a different career or industry much easier than if you were not a CPA.